jamescherti/minimal-emacs.d/README.md

 ### How to activate recentf, savehist, saveplace, and auto-revert?

+The recentf, savehist, saveplace, and auto-revert built-in packages are already configured by `minimal-emacs.d`.
+All you need to do is activate them by adding the following to `~/.emacs.d/post-init.el`:
 ``` emacs-lisp
 ;; Auto-revert in Emacs is a feature that automatically updates the
 ;; contents of a buffer to reflect changes made to the underlying file